patch/cldr-number-pm5/README.md

 This class provides common attributes shared among the supported formatter classes as well as methods to instantiate decimal, percent, and currency formatter objects.
-The value for any attribute (such as `locale`) will be passed to the formatter objects on instantiation but can be overwritten by manually passing another value for the attribute or calling a setter method on the formatter object.
+The value for any attribute (such as __locale__ or __decimal\_sign__) will be passed to the formatter objects on instantiation but can be overwritten by manually passing another value for the attribute or calling a setter method on the formatter object.

 ## Methods